-Distance Education is NOT for everyone.
+Distance education is NOT for everyone.

-- Some Distance Education courses have specific software requirements - Students must be self-disciplined and plan course study and completion of assignments carefully - Strong reading and writing skills are essential to a student's success in a DE course - Students must have daily access to a computer with an active internet connection and be aware that slower internet connections may pose certain technological difficulties - Students must have access to a working email account - Students must access online and hybrid courses multiple times each week. - Students must have basic computer skills to be successful in a DE course.
-Basic computer skills include: - o sending and receiving email - o knowing how to navigate the internet - o knowing how to type - having minimal knowledge of a basic word processing program such as Microsoft Word.
+- Some distance education courses have specific software requirements - Students must be self-disciplined and plan course study and completion of assignments carefully - Strong reading and writing skills are essential to a student's success - Students must have daily access to a computer with an active internet connection and be aware that slower internet connections may pose certain technological difficulties - Students must have access to a working email account - Students must access online and hybrid courses multiple times each week. - Students must have basic computer skills to be successful in a DE course.
+Basic computer skills include: - o sending and receiving email - o knowing how to navigate the internet - knowing how to type - having minimal knowledge of a basic word processing program such as Microsoft Word.